|PE and Sports Premium|

 These include the following:

 - We subsidise twice weekly after school karate sessions.

-- All pupils attend Forest School sessions over the year
+- Pupils attend Forest School sessions over the year

 - A drama/movement group, run through Helen O Grady, also operates in school every Wednesday with children from across school.
 Many pupils continue to take up drama sessions after sessions in school.